korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_13_Streams/Course17_StreamsChallenge/README.md

 IntSummaryStatistics{count=10000, sum=20067, min=1, average=2,006700, max=3}
 ```

-I get more statistics, that the min is 1,
+I get more statistics that the min is 1,
 meaning every student is taking at least one course.
 The max is three, and the average is 2,
 so that seems like a good distribution.